 AI-generated (Gemini Pro)

 Termly and OneTrust both address consent and compliance, but they target different scales and needs.
+Whether you are comparing OneTrust vs Termly or Termly vs OneTrust, the choice usually comes down to team size and compliance depth.
 Termly offers policy generation, cookie consent, and terms in a simpler, SMB-friendly package.
 OneTrust provides a broad privacy governance stack: consent, risk assessments, vendor management, and compliance workflows.
 This comparison is for educational purposes; scope is EU/EEA GDPR and UK GDPR where relevant.

 This article is for educational purposes and does not constitute legal advice.
 For compliance decisions, consult a qualified legal or privacy professional.